 A circular saw Blade specifically made for and attached to a Weed Whacker gives the following versatility uses in the garden environment:

 1. Tree trimming (aka Pruning) which in many cases actually works better than using a cumbersome heavy chain saw for pruning since the circular blade can be wielded at the end of a lighter longer 6 foot Weed Whacker shaft for reaching up into trees.
-Pine Tree Cutting Such a blade can typically cut a tree branch/ limb up to the diameter of the blade provided you cut from both sides of the limb.
+Removing Small Tree Stumps Such a blade can typically cut a tree branch/ limb up to the diameter of the blade provided you cut from both sides of the limb.

 2. A blade can be used for clearing large patches or even acreage of heavy thick wood stock brush and sticker brambles (aka: Blackberry sticker bushes) where a common string line spool would be much too weak to cut through adequately.

 3. Hedge trimming is a dream with a blade attached to a Weed Whacker; the hedging action is faster and less jagged as compared to a standard hedging tool.
 So in conclusion, a blade attached to a Weed Whacker augments your common standard string trimmer into a full-on chain saw, hedge trimmer, and large acreage clearer of wood stock weed, saplings, and heavy tall growth brambles (ergo, Black Berry bushes).

 BLADE HARDWARE, ARBOR HOLE MATCHING: